 But at the time I read this book I didn't know anything about that.
-Reading it opened up a world of understanding to me--because primarily, it focused on emotional abuse.
+Reading it opened up a world of understanding to me--because primarily, this book focused on emotional abuse.
 I'd never heard of that before; I hadn't realized that the pattern of behavior being used against me was abusive.
 But I recognized myself in that book and in that moment, I began to see the truth.

-I've read thousands of books in my life and so many of them have had great effect on me.
+I've read thousands of books in my life and so many of them have had an effect on me.
 Through fictional worlds and lives, I've learned, I've grown, I've expanded my empathetic ability, I've connected to other humans, I've had a place to turn to in order to make it through the hardest times of my life, and I've become a writer myself.
-I've learned lots of words that I can't pronounce for the life of me because I've only ever read them, not heard them, haha.
+I've learned lots of words that I can't pronounce for the life of me because I've only ever read them, not heard them.
 I could tell you a hundred other stories about how books have changed and saved me.
 But no one book has had the effect on me that this book, the title of which I can't even remember, did.
-That book saved my life because it lit a spark in my mind that allowed me, in future years, to separate from my abuser, to start defending myself, to become the advocate for social justice that I am now.
+That book saved my life because it lit a spark in my mind that allowed me, in future years, to separate from my abuser, to start defending myself, and to become the advocate for social justice that I am now.

 Fiction isn't in any way useless or meaningless.
 It doesn't just exist for entertainment.
 These things change and save lives.
 I can testify to that.
-So all y'all writers and bookworms?
-Good job.
-I'm right here with you.

-And here's the rest of the TCWT blog chain if you're interested:
+Here's the rest of the TCWT blog chain if you're interested:

 5th – http://thelittleenginethatcouldnt.wordpress.com/